ZeldOcarina/nu-dentistry/porcelain-veneers.md

       dentist: by incredible dental hygiene or through cosmetic dentistry.
 Brushing your teeth and making regular cleaning appointments can only do so much, however.
-      Cosmetic dentistry, which includes not only veneers but teeth whitening, bonding, and Invisalign, does more than keep your teeth beautifully healthy.
+      Cosmetic dentistry, which includes not only veneers but teeth whitening, bonding, and <a href=''/houston-tx/cosmetic-dentistry/invisalign/'' target=''_blank''
+      class=''paragraph-link''>Invisalign</a>, does more than keep your teeth beautifully healthy.
 These cosmetic services can change the look of your smile so that it’s precisely what you want.'
   - heading: ARE VENEERS PERMANENT?
     content: Unfortunately, veneers are not a permanent solution to your smile.
 However, with excellent dental care and regular cleaning appointments with your dentist,